ROCm/rocm-install-on-linux/docs/index.rst

 ROCm installation for Linux
 ****************************************************************

-This section describes the ROCm for Linux installation.
-Two options are provided:
+This section describes the ROCm for Linux installation options.

 .. grid:: 1
     :gutter: 3

     .. grid-item-card:: Install

-       * :doc:`Quick start install <tutorial/quick-start>` - recommended if you're new to ROCm
+       * :doc:`Quick start <tutorial/quick-start>` - recommended if you're new to ROCm
-       * :doc:`Detailed install <tutorial/detailed-install>` - in depth explanation of a complete ROCm install
+       * :doc:`Detailed <tutorial/detailed-install>` - if you require complete installation information